+Secretary

+Maintain minutes

+Subspecialty Caucus

+Background

 AADPRT is a large and growing organization that includes program directors from both general psychiatry training programs and fellowship programs.
 Members have diverse needs that they would like the organization to serve.
-The chair of the Subspecialty Caucus is a program director for a forensic, geriatric, addictions, or consultation-liaison psychiatry fellowship program.
-The chair serves on the AADPRT Executive Council (EC) and represents the needs of the Subspecialty Caucus to the EC, Steering Committee, and executive director.
+The Chair of the Subspecialty Caucus is a program director for a forensic, geriatric, addictions, or consultation-liaison

+psychiatry fellowship program.
+The Chair serves on the AADPRT Executive Committee and represents the needs of the Subspecialty Caucus to the Executive Council, Steering Committee, and Executive Director.

+Purpose

 This group's role is to represent the needs of the subspecialty programs listed above.
-The caucus members liaise with subspecialty organizations and represent the opinions of fellowship directors from those organizations.
+The caucus members liaison with subspecialty organizations and represent the opinions of fellowship directors from those organizations.
 The caucus also monitors trends in subspecialty applications and helps with recruitment to the specialties.

+Tasks

-- 1) Provide a forum for fellowship program directors to interface and share thoughts - 2) Represent the interests of fellowship programs regarding ABPN regulations - 3) Liaise with subspecialty organizations as a means of gathering and disseminating information pertinent to subspecialty training - 4) Monitor trends in subspecialty applications - 5) Coordinate with the Recruitment Committee to present suggestions directly pertinent to subspecialty programs - 6) Provide representation on the EC
+1) Provide a forum for fellowship program directors to interface and share thoughts

+2) Represent the interests of fellowship programs regarding ABPN regulations

+3) Liaison with subspecialty organizations as a means of gathering and disseminating information

+pertinent to subspecialty training

+4) Monitor trends in subspecialty applications

+5) Coordinate with the Recruitment Committee to present suggestions directly pertinent

+to subspecialty programs

+6) Provide representation on the Executive Committee

+Treasurer

+Manage finances for the organization.